alexk99/the_router/bizin_eng.md

 # First experience using TheRouter as core router in a service provider network

-A month ago, 15 may 2017 a decision was made to start the first production operation of TheRouter software in a real network environment of a service provider network with more than 60 thousands of users.
+A month ago, 15 may 2017, a decision was made to start the first production operation of TheRouter software in a real network environment of a service provider network with more than 60 thousands users.

-A new router running TheRouter software had to accomplish the following goals:
+A new server running TheRouter software had to accomplish the following tasks:

 - forwarding traffic between the BRAS cluster and the Google cache server;
 - forwarding traffic between the Google cache server and Internet via the border router;